-The main research work of the department is concerned with propagation of microwave and millimeter-waves, and with microwave circuits.
-For the latter, activity began many years ago with the development of CAD procedures for post-coupled waveguide filters, and for comb and interdigital filters in slab line.
-Now, most of the studies in the microwave circuit field (both active and passive) are devoted to mobile communications applications.
+Significant research into microwave filters began many years ago with the development of CAD procedures for post-coupled waveguide filters and for comb and interdigital filters in slab line.
+At present, most of the work under development in this area is devoted to mobile communications applications.

 Key Areas of Research

 In order to investigate synthesis filters theory, novel methodologies are being studied for the synthesis of equiripple Chebycheff filters with arbitrary placed transmission zeros (either complex or imaginary).
 Original procedures have been developed which, starting from the required filter mask, enable the determination of the coupling coefficient of an arbitrary filter topology, built up as a cascade of triplet and/or quadruplet sections.

 The design of dielectric dual-mode resonators for basestation applications is also being considered.
 A suitable coupling mechanism for this application has been found and a design procedure for dual-mode filters is under development.
 However, the aim of the work on modeling techniques for generalized comb filters is to derive suitable equivalent circuits for this class of multiple-coupled-cavity filters from electromagnetic simulations, for application in novel filter design methodologies such as space mapping.